SiarnaQGames0987/siarnaqgames0987.github.io/apps/sqcpl/readme.md

 *WARNING:

 When an "if" block has condition met, the else and elsif commands that connected on that "if" block, appears at console as "Unknown Command" but it not brokes their function.
+And, when you try to close the application, it opens a more and then be closed.